ICANN Fellowship Terms and Conditions

-Each Selected Fellow must be holding a valid passport prior to ICANN booking any travel (airfare and hotel).
+Each selected fellow must be in possession of a valid passport prior to ICANN org booking any travel (airfare and hotel).

 Fellows should always carry proof of health insurance.
-Insurance is NOT supplied by ICANN.
+Insurance is NOT supplied by ICANN org.

 Personal Safety and Health

-ICANN strongly suggests that Fellows consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travellers applicable in the countries to be visited under this Fellowship.
-It is not ICANN's responsibility to inform or provide advice to applicants or Fellows about travel conditions or safety of travellers.
+ICANN strongly suggests that fellows consult and comply with the views of the diplomatic and consular authorities of the country of their nationality in respect of travel conditions and safety of travelers applicable in the countries to be visited under this fellowship.
+It is not ICANN's responsibility to inform or provide advice to applicants or fellows about travel conditions or safety of travelers.

-Should travel to the selected destinations not be advised by the relevant authorities, the Fellow must immediately upon making a determination not to travel advise the ICANN Fellowship program administrator.
-ICANN will then make a determination whether to terminate the Fellowship.
+If the fellow makes a decision not to travel to the ICANN meeting following the advice of relevant authorities, the fellow must immediately advise the ICANN Fellowship Program administrator.
+ICANN will then make a determination whether to terminate the fellowship for that meeting.

 BE AWARE THAT SOME TRANSIT REGIONS MAY ALSO REQUIRE CERTAIN VACCINATIONS OR LAPSE TIME IN TRAVEL DUE TO YOUR REGION OF ORIGIN.